ashubham/webshot-factory/README.md

     webshotDebugPort: 3030 // Port where the status page is served.
 });

-// Once initialized just call getShot and
+// Once initialized, just call getShot and
 // a shot will be scheduled on a worker
 // chrome instance.
 shotFactory.getShot('http://yahoo.com').then(buffer => {
-    // Do whatever with the buffer, can be used to upload. console.log(buffer);
+    // Do whatever with the buffer, can be used to email to recipients. console.log(buffer);
     // Or can be saved to a file.
     // Using the `fs` module.